Download a course guide

 Students should check for prerequisites before enrolling in any units.
 Each of the Professional Experience units must be completed in order and there are pre-requisites for these units.
 For example, Professional Experience 1 and 2 are both pre-requisites for Professional Experience 3.

 The standard full-time study load is two units per study period.

-Recommended Study Plan MTeach ECE – commencing SP1 (PDF, 108Kb)
+Recommended Study Plan MTeach ECE – commencing SP1 (to be provided in 2018)

-Recommended Study Plan MTeach ECE – commencing SP2 (PDF, 109Kb)
+Recommended Study Plan MTeach ECE – commencing SP2 (to be provided in 2018)

-Recommended Study Plan MTeach ECE – commencing SP3 (PDF, 109Kb)
+Recommended Study Plan MTeach ECE – commencing SP3 (to be provided in 2018)